Perihelion Precession

 | + Equinox drift | +~5,028.8″ | +~5,028.8″ |

-The key difference: GR’s +~43″ is a fixed physical effect, so the geocentric value stays constant at ~5,604″.
-The model’s Earth-frame offset is variable — it was ~43.01″ around 1900, essentially identical to Newcomb’s 1882 measurement (the value Einstein later derived from GR), but has decreased to ~38″ by 2000.
-Under the model, the historical 1900 match is exactly what time-varying frame effects predict for that specific epoch; under GR it should persist permanently.
+The key difference: GR’s +~43″ is a fixed physical effect, so the geocentric value stays constant.
+The model’s Earth-frame offset is variable — it was ~43.02″ around 1900 (essentially identical to Newcomb’s 1882 measurement, the value Einstein later derived from GR) but has decreased to ~38″ by 2000.
+Under the model the 1900 match is exactly what time-varying frame effects predict for that specific epoch; under GR it should persist permanently.
 The model predicts the geocentric value will continue to decrease over time.

 A Key Prediction

-If this model is correct, the observed total precession should change over time as Earth’s precession cycles progress:
+If the model is correct, the observed total precession should change over time as Earth’s precession cycles progress:

 |---|---|---|---|